DeathStar3/Varicity-SCP-reproduction-package/artifact-submission-files/INSTALL.md

 In addition, running a Symfinder-TS analysis requires a Neo4j Docker image automatically pulled by the running script.

-The Symfinder-TS cli uses Github links to run, example: `https://github.com/nestjs/nest`.
+The Symfinder-TS cli uses Github links to run, for example: `https://github.com/nestjs/nest`.
 Links to all studied projects are provided in `PROJECTS.md`

 Running the analysis of one project is done as follows, here illustrated with the project [Nest](https://github.com/nestjs/nest):